vlastroG/cfun/README.md

 # cfun
-This project contains simple C programs for Linux
+This project contains simple C programs for Linux.